Affordable Life Insurance Protection for Your Family

 Money Back Guarantee – Free look period, also known as, money back guarantee, is required by each state and the length of the free look period may vary by state.

-Some states have a free look period of 15, 20, 30 or 45 days.
-However, United of Omaha offers guaranteed issue life insurance with a 60-day Free Look Period.
+Some states have a free look period of 15, 20, or 30 days.
+However, Mutual of Omaha offers guaranteed issue life insurance with a 30-day Free Look Period.

 The Pros of Guaranteed Life Insurance Policies